 Let’s be honest, healthy eating during the holiday season is not easy for any of us.
 Holidays are the best time of the year – a good family time, delicious food, and lots of gifts.

 But you need to follow a healthy lifestyle at all times.
 Although it may sound boring, it is going to help you spend more holidays together with friends and family.

 Here are some tips you can follow for a healthy, happy holiday season.

 5 Tips For Healthy Eating During The Holidays

 Many of us think that we can eat more if we’d skip breakfast or lunch and leave room for the good dinner party.
 This is an unhealthy eating habit.
 Skipping meals will cause you to overeat and all the pounds you lost might just find its way back.

 Before a dinner gathering, consider having something healthy on your plate.
 Grab a bowl of cereal, vegetable sticks, or fruit salad before you leave.
-This way, you will not overeat and you’ll have a good time at the party.
+This way, you will not overeat and

 2. Eat Small And Slow